The Weather in Spain

 Spain enjoys a mostly warm Mediterranean climate with hot dry summers and clement winters.

-Southern Spain and the Canary Islands enjoys some of the warmest of the weather, specially hot in July and August whilst Northern Spain has milder summers with wetter winters.
+Southern Spain and the Canary Islands enjoy some of the warmest of the weather, especially hot in July and August whilst Northern Spain has milder summers with wetter winters.

 Spain boasts over 3000 sunshine hours annually with lots of popular destinations to chill out on beaches and get that perfect holiday tan.

 For perfect all year round sunshine head off to the Costa Blanca, Costa del Sol, Costa de la Luz, Balearic Islands, and the subtropical climate of the Canary Islands which boasts an average temperature of around 23 degrees Celcius.

 Ask most visitors top reasons for visiting Spain and most will vote for the sunny weather, and Spain has that in abundance.